exelarios/deso-nft-market/README.md

 # DeSo NFT Marketplace

 This project is for CS 4800 (Software Engineering).
-Our team is responsible for creating the RESTful API that bridges communication to the database.
+Our team is responsible for creating the RESTful API that bridges communication to the database.<br>
 Deric Kwok<br>
-Roy Amador
+Roy Amador<br>
-Eldrin Pile
+Eldrin Pile<br>
-Abdur Rahman
+Abdur Rahman<br>
-Zane Reis
+Zane Reis<br>

 ### Prerequisites
 - Python 3